-A third-grade teacher in Minnesota donated a kidney to her school custodian
+A third-grade teacher in Minnesota donated a kidney to her school’s custodian

 Since Rhone’s birth in 2009, Durga, 38, was feeling overwhelmingly fortunate and felt an urge to perform a meaningful act for someone.
 She considered serving as a surrogate after learning that the daughter of a co-worker struggled to become pregnant.
 But it turned out that she had an opportunity for generosity right in front of her.

-Mertens realized how serious his health situation was in February 2018 when he woke up in the middle of the night in pain, and after a visit to the emergency room, learned that his kidneys were failing.
+Mertens realized how serious his health situation was in February 2018, when he woke up in the middle of the night in pain.
+After a visit to the emergency room, he learned that his kidneys were failing.
 His doctor told him that he needed a new kidney, and that finding a match probably would take three to 10 years, Mertens said.
 Lynda Mertens said she was told that her husband probably would die if he didn’t get a new kidney within five years.

 More than 93,000 people in the United States are waiting for a kidney transplant, according to the Living Kidney Donors Network.
-Worse, Mertens has Type O blood, the hardest to match, said Annie Doyle, living- donor coordinator at M Health Fairview.
+Worse, Mertens has Type O blood, the hardest to match, said Annie Doyle, living-donor coordinator at M Health Fairview.

 “To watch your loved one go through that, it’s just so heartbreaking,” Lynda Mertens said.
 “They can’t do the things that they used to do.”